Reports of Avian Influenza in Dutchess, Ulster

 If removal of carcasses is deemed necessary, wear disposable gloves, a mask, and eye protection.
 Avoid direct contact with the carcass or carcass fluids by using a shovel and washing hands and clothing immediately after with soap and hot water.
 Carcasses should be triple bagged (garbage or contractor bags) and placed in an outdoor trash receptacle.

-Farms and backyard flock owners should reinforce their biosecurity measures.
-According to Cornell, “Typical precautions would include wearing dedicated clothing and shoes that are disinfected between sites, spraying down car tires, and disinfecting equipment between sites.”
+Local farms and backyard flock owners should reinforce their biosecurity measures.
+According to the Cornell Wildlife Health Lab, “Typical precautions would include wearing dedicated clothing and shoes that are disinfected between sites, spraying down car tires, and disinfecting equipment between sites.”

 Can you still feed the birds?

-Wild birds can still be fed during an avian influenza outbreak, New York State Department of Health officials note, but feeders should be washed regularly and feeding areas should be kept clean and free of any debris.
+Wild birds can still be fed during an avian influenza outbreak, New York State Department of Health officials note, but feeders should be disenfected and washed regularly, and feeding areas should be kept clean of any debris.

-Also wear gloves or make sure to wash your hands thoroughly after handling bird feeders, or after tending to your backyard flocks.
+Also make sure to wash your hands thoroughly after handling bird feeders, or after tending to your backyard flocks.

 Check back for updates.